cylc/cylc-doc/src/tutorial/runtime/introduction.rst

          Guessing Weather Conditions
          Writing Out Wind Data

          1970-01-01T00:00:00Z NORMAL - started
          2038-01-19T03:14:08Z NORMAL - succeeded

-      * The first three lines are information which Cylc has written to the file to provide information about the job.
+      * The first three lines are identifying information written by Cylc.
-      * **The lines in the middle are the stdout of the job.**
+      * *The lines in the middle are the job stdout.*
-      * The last two lines were also written by Cylc.
-They provide timestamps marking the stages in the job's life.
+      * The last two lines are written by Cylc, to record job start and finish times.
+The started message would be above the job stdout for a longer-running job.

    #. **Inspect A Work Directory.**